 District Website: www.burlcoschools.org In an emergency situation, every effort is made to update the District Website to provide timely information to the students, parents/guardians, staff and interested members of the public.
-Check the home page for most current information.
+Check the district home page for the most current information.

-Media Outlets: KYW radio 1060, CBS, NBC or ABC television via school name: Burlington County Special Services School or school emergency closing number: 707.
-Please do not call the school.
+Media Outlets: KYW radio 1060, CBS, NBC or ABC television via school name: Burlington County Special Services School District or school emergency closing number: 707.
+Please do not call the school, BCSSSD Facebook account.

 Note: In the event that it is necessary to adjust the calendar because of an emergency school closing, days may be added at the end of the school year or during spring recess.
 The calendar may be modified at the direction of the Superintendent upon Board of Education approval.
+Updated approved calendars can be found on the district website.
 In the event of an emergency delayed opening, students will be picked up for school according to the schedule of the child's home district.